 For example, a condition may have been imposed requiring that the HOA operate for a minimum number of years.
 These conditions will need to be examined and dealt with before consideration a breakup of the HOA.
 And the local government may have imposed a requirement that its consent be obtained before dissolving the HOA.

 After you get the consent of the required number of homeowners, you must address the specifics of closing down the legal entity of your HOA.
 Many HOAs include terms for dissolution in their documentation, including specific steps and requirements.

 Depending on whether the association is a corporation or a nonprofit, the state government also will have certain requirements for shutting it down.

 New Deeds May Be Required

-Someone Must Take Over
+Someone Must Take Over the HOA's Assets

-You might be able to sell them to an investor who is willing to take over maintenance of these areas.
-Most investors will expect some profit in return.
+You might be able to sell these assets to an investor willing to take over maintenance responsibilities.
+Most investors will expect a reasonable profit in return.

 - What are all the applicable legal and contractual requirements affecting dissolution of our HOA?